priyankark/CodeAir/README.md

-# CodeAir: Remote Control for VS Code using your smartphone!
+# CodeAir: Remote Control VS Code using your smartphone!

 ## Table of Contents
 1. [Introduction](#introduction)